 On January 27, 2025, SimonMed Imaging was alerted by one of our vendors that they were experiencing a security incident.
 After receiving this information, SimonMed Imaging (“SimonMed” or “we”) promptly began a review of our own systems and on the following day, January 28, 2025, discovered suspicious activity on our network (the “Incident”).
 Upon discovering we were the victim of a criminal attack, we immediately began an investigation and took steps to contain the situation, including resetting passwords, enhancing multifactor authentication, implementing endpoint detection and response monitoring, removing all third-party vendor direct access to systems within SimonMed’s environment and all associated tools, limiting only whitelisted traffic into and from our network, notifying law enforcement, and engaging data security and privacy professionals to assist.

 Through our investigation, we determined that there was unauthorized access to our systems between January 21, 2025 and February 5, 2025.
-Due to the nature of the Incident, the investigation is still ongoing into what data pertaining to individuals was affected (“Information”).
-There is currently no evidence that any Information has been misused for identity theft or fraud in connection with the Incident, but we are taking the steps below out of an abundance of caution.
+During this period, the investigation determined that data pertaining to individuals was affected (‘Information’).
+There is currently no evidence that any Information has been misused for identity theft or fraud in connection with the Incident.

 What Information Was Involved?

-Based on the current findings of the investigation, the following types of Information may have been impacted: name, address, birth date, date of service, provider name, medical record number, patient number, medical condition, diagnosis and/or treatment information, medications, health insurance information, or driver’s license numbers.
+Based on the current findings of the Investigation, the following types of Information may have been impacted: name, address, birth date, date of service, provider name, medical record number, patient number, medical condition, diagnosis and/or treatment information, medical Information, medical imaging, medications, health insurance Information, driver’s license numbers, government-issued ID, social security number and/or tax ID, financial account number, authentication credentials, or biometric identifiers.

 What We Are Doing.